evanthegrayt/vim-noteworthy/README.md

 prepend your search pattern with `\v` to enable it.

 #### Listing and changing libraries
-To see which library is currently in use, call `:NoteLibrary`.
+To see which library is currently in use, call `:NoteLibrary` with no arguments.

-To change which library is being used, call `:NoteLibrary [library]`, where `library` is a key from `g:noteworthy_libraries`.
+To change which library is being used, call `:NoteLibrary [LIBRARY]`, where `LIBRARY` is a key from `g:noteworthy_libraries`.
 Tab-completion will list available libraries.

 ```